Updated on September 3, 2020.

-Here are three things you can do to ensure you procure PPP funding without putting your business at risk of fraud.
+Here are deliberate actions you should take to ensure you spend the PPP proceeds without putting your business at risk.

 On April 23, the Treasury Department issued additional guidance on who exactly qualifies for PPP loans.
 Responding to criticism that PPP funding was being awarded to businesses with access to capital outside of the PPP, like Shake Shack and the Los Angeles Lakers, the new rule discourages larger companies with access to other sources of liquidity from monopolizing the limited pool of funding.

-The Justice Department has begun investigating companies to ensure they did not apply to the program with misleading information, and Treasury Secretary Steven Mnuchin has recently stated the Small Business Administration (SBA) will review all PPP loans of more than $2 million for any criminal liability.
+Additionally, the Justice Department has begun investigating companies to ensure they did not apply to the program with misleading information, and Treasury Secretary Steven Mnuchin has stated the Small Business Administration (SBA) will audit all PPP loans of more than $2 million for any criminal liability—keep in mind that all loans are subject to review, but the mandatory audit only applies to larger loans.

 What you can do: